nimroddolev/chime_tts/README.md

 <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/nimroddolev/chime_tts/main/images/wiki/home/with_chime_tts-light.png">
 <img alt="Chime TTS removes the latency between the notification chime and the TTS audio" src="https://raw.githubusercontent.com/nimroddolev/chime_tts/main/images/wiki/home/with_chime_tts-dark.png">

-**Chime TTS** solves this issue by stitching these audio files together.
-Chime TTS _generates a single audio file locally_ on your Home Assistant device, and plays it to your speakers in a single event, eliminating any lag.
+**Chime TTS** solves this issue by stitching these audio files together as _a single file_ locally on your Home Assistant device, and played to your speakers in a single event, eliminating any lag.

 ***